 You must register for internship credit prior to the Drop/Add deadline of each semester.
-The Summer 2020 deadline is Monday, May 18th at 5pm.
+The Fall 2021 deadline is Thursday, August 26th at 5pm.

 Students can register for either a two-credit internship (section 001) or a four-credit internship (section 002).
 Graduate students may also register for 1 or 3 credits both with the same respective work hour and class-work requirement.
 Please see below for minimum required hours.